With 37.75 million Filipinos currently using e-commerce platforms, there is no better time than now to start an online business in the Philippines.

 Each one has their own advantages and disadvantages.
 Learn how to use them the right way and build your business’ identity and voice.
 In addition, you can use other platforms too such as Pinterest, LinkedIn, YouTube, Soundcloud, and Periscope.

-According to the 2018 Global Digital report, the number of social media users worldwide is now at 3.196 billion and worldwide smartphone users are at an all-time high at 5.135 billion people.
 So how do you access this huge pool of opportunities and build your social media presence?

 - Set up each social media platform.
 Use your business e-mail.
 Post a brief description of your business on your bio.
 This will drive potential customers into following you and checking out what you have to offer.